 Comments, status, and even tags syncs back to Feedbucket.

 Completed the feedback?
-Just mark the feedback as complete as you would any other task and it will automatically close in Feedbucket as well and notify your client.
+Mark it complete as you would any other, and it automatically closes in Feedbucket, and sends notifications to your client.

-To recap: Feedbucket sends all the annotated feedback into your existing tools as tasks.
-Your team can then manage the feedback from inside your tools as well.
-No need to drastically change your workflow.
-Just better feedback management.
+To recap: Feedbucket sends annotated feedback into your existing tools as tasks.
+Your team can manage it all from there, too.
+No major workflow changes—just smarter feedback management.

 Feedbucket pricing